deckardai/vim-deckard/README.md

 The default Vim way of jumping to the beginning of the current word is `b`.
 To go to the next word, `w`.
 But you can navigate in any other way as well.

+# Link Navigation

+Links in Deckard will open or reuse a GVim window.

+If you would like a different behaviour, edit `command` in `~/.dcode.json`.
+Please check out [DCode](https://github.com/deckardai/dcode), the universal code URL handler that powers Deckard's navigation.
+You may like to hack the perfect Vim support there.

 # Configuration

 This plugin triggers refreshes after 200ms of stopping at the start of a word.
 You can adjust it with this setting in your `.vimrc`: